adriangibbons/php-fit-file-analysis/README.md

 A couple of choices here:

-1. Inlucde the package *adriangibbons/php-fit-file-analysis* in a composer.json file e.g.
+###Include the package *adriangibbons/php-fit-file-analysis* in a composer.json file e.g.
 ```JSON
 {
     "require": {